amruthavarshini-gopal/Ex-1-NN/README.md

 <H3>ENTER YOUR NAME</H3>
+AMRUTHAVARSHINI GOPAL
 <H3>ENTER YOUR REGISTER NO.</H3>
+212223230013
 <H3>EX.
 NO.1</H3>
 <H3>DATE</H3>
+22.08.2025
 <H1 ALIGN =CENTER> Introduction to Kaggle and Data preprocessing</H1>

 ## AIM:

-To perform Data preprocessing in a data set downloaded from Kaggle
+To perform Data preprocessing in a data set downloaded from Kaggle.

 ## EQUIPMENTS REQUIRED:
 Hardware – PCs

 Anaconda – Python 3.7 Installation / Google Colab /Jupiter Notebook

 ## RELATED THEORETICAL CONCEPT:

 **Kaggle :**

 Kaggle, a subsidiary of Google LLC, is an online community of data scientists and machine learning practitioners.
 Kaggle allows users to find and publish data sets, explore and build models in a web-based data-science environment, work with other data scientists and machine learning engineers, and enter competitions to solve data science challenges.

 **Data Preprocessing:**